 Cost: $23 Million

 The Southern Sun Waterfront Hotel in Cape Town consists of 546 well-appointed rooms on 14 floors.
 Southern Sun Waterfront Cape Town is situated in the heart of the city’s most sought-after areas.
-Business travellers have the advantage of being minutes away from the Cape Town International Conference Centre and other major corporate hubs, while leisure travelers are right in the midst of the city’s most popular landmarks.
-The South Sun Water front building is the least expensive in this list but I must confess that it is beautiful.
-However, I do not think 23 million dollars is anything but expensive.
+Business travellers have the advantage of being minutes away from the Cape Town International Conference Centre and other major corporate hubs, while leisure travellers are right in the midst of the city’s most popular landmarks.
+The South Sun Waterfront building is the least expensive in this list but I must confess that it is beautiful.
+However, I do not think $23 million is anything but expensive.

 14. Old Mutual Centre – Durban, South Africa